google/capsicum-linux/README.md

 Capsicum for Linux project is described at [capsicum-linux.org](http://capsicum-linux.org/index.html).

-This functionality is based on:
+This functionality is originally based on:

  - the original Capsicum implementation in FreeBSD 9.x and 10.x, written by Robert Watson and Jonathan Anderson.